 Bane's motto seems to be "the fire rises".
 He says the phrase in the prologue, and it's turned up on T-shirts and so forth.
 Think back to The Dark Knight, when Alfred tells Bruce "some men just want to watch the world burn".

-Bane's story ends at this after going through some plain old Fridge Logic.
+Bane's story ends at this after initially seeming contradictory.
 If Bane got his mask after injuries in the prison, why does the child who escapes not have a mask?
 This is resolved by the fact that this is actually the story of two people.

 During Bruce Wayne's fake funeral, Gordon reads a passage from A Tale of Two Cities: "It is a far, far better thing that I do, than I have ever done; it is a far, far better rest that I go to, than I have ever known."
 Now of course, those present at his funeral - including Alfred, Lucius and John Blake - think that Bruce Wayne has died.
 However, this passage applies to Wayne even when he's revealed to be alive.
 His "far far better rest", instead of death, is finally living a normal existence with Selina Kyle by his side, knowing that John Blake now willingly bears the responsibility of being Gotham's guardian on his shoulders, and that Alfred has his wish of seeing Wayne happy granted at last.
 Also, the lines allude slyly to Bruce's faked death, since the character who says them in A Tale of Two Cities is the anti-hero, who allows himself to be executed so his double, whom everyone will think is dead, can escape with the heroine.

 When Bane and Batman fight for the first time, Bane mentions that the first time he saw the light in the open air was as an adult.
 This doesn't make sense when you see the child escape the pit, but when you realize that the child was Talia and not Bane, you see that he was telling the honest truth.